ChrisCummins/msc-thesis/docs/Log.md

 next step would be a "performance evaluation tool (PET)" project which provides an API which wraps this timer and allows users to specify variants which can be iterated over and timed?

+## Tuesday 18th

+I have been given the opportunity to write a survey paper on automatic parallelisation, due March / April time.
+I should let my supervisors know this week whether I will take up the offer or not.

+[Thrust](http://thrust.github.io/) is a parallel algorithms library in the style of the C++ STL.
+It's intended for high performance heterogeneous programming.
+It provides host and device container types, and requires the user to manually copy to and from devices.